SchwarzIT/onyx/.changeset/good-icons-press.md

 - fix(OnyxMiniSearch): translate placeholder
 - fix(OnyxSelectInput): disable autocomplete for native input
 - fix(OnyxSelect): hide required asterisk when `hideLabel` is set
+- fix: do not exceed max width for OnyxInput, OnyxTextarea, OnyxSelect and OnyxStepper skeletons when custom max width is set via CSS